LiteObject/CUDA-Image-Processing-App/cuda-basics.md

 This hierarchy helps organize parallel work and optimize memory access patterns.

+### Warps (How Threads Actually Execute)
+Although you write code for blocks and threads, the GPU scheduler actually executes threads in groups of 32 called a warp.
+All 32 threads in a warp execute the same instruction at the same time (Single Instruction, Multiple Threads).
+If threads in the same warp take different branches of an if/else, they run serially (this is called warp divergence) and performance drops.
+Keeping control flow similar inside a warp improves efficiency.

+Simple mental model:
+- You launch many threads.
+- The GPU groups them into warps of 32.
+- Each warp steps through your kernel together.

+You usually do not need to manually manage warps early on, but being aware helps you avoid excessive branching.

 ### Memory Types
 CUDA devices have several types of memory: